default-cybe/facedecapi/README.md

    It listens on port `5000`.
 Host, port and debug mode can be overridden with the `HOST`, `PORT` and `FLASK_DEBUG` environment variables.

+## Tech notes

+- Face detection and encoding are handled by `face_recognition`/dlib; matching uses its default Euclidean distance tolerance.
+- Uploaded images are decoded with OpenCV (`cv2.imdecode`) and converted from BGR to RGB before encoding, since `face_recognition` expects RGB input.
+- Encodings for the reference set are computed once at startup and held in memory, so adding or changing reference images requires a restart.